KillariDev/PrivateWorldDiscovery/README.md

 <img src = "ph.jpeg" width = "400">

 Thanks for [Ronan](https://x.com/wighawag) for this hackathon idea.
 The writing is also inspired by [Autonomous World Discovery Devcon Bogota talk](https://www.youtube.com/watch?v=cWrSpTMpx4E&t=6027s) by [Flynn Calcutt](https://twitter.com/FlynnCalcutt).
+Thanks for [Ed](https://x.com/EAThomson) for pointing out that Fog of War is actually a solvable problem.